maxnilz/submodule-demo/README.md

-# submodule-holder
+# submodule-demo

-This is a demo that present the parent project which contains a submodule
+This is a submodule demo project that act as the parent project which contains a git submodule